 |U.S. Bank FlexPerks® Travel Rewards Visa Signature® Card||Discover it® Miles|

 |Rewards Rate||Earn two FlexPoints per dollar spent on either gas, grocery, or airline purchases – whichever you spend most on each billing period -- as well as at least one FlexPoint per dollar on all other purchases||Discover Matches 1.5 Miles on all purchases, at the end of the first year|

 |How to Redeem for Travel||Points are twice as valuable when redeemed for airfare (i.e. 20,000 points = $400 ticket)||Redeem all miles for any type of travel at one cent per mile|

 |Other Redemption Options||Redeem for cash at one cent per point||Redeem your Miles as statement credits towards travel purchases.|

 As you can see the Discover it® Miles comes out ahead in nearly every category.
-Not only does the card match all the Miles you’ve earned at the end of your first year, but it comes without foreign transaction fees and with no annual fee.
-Meanwhile, the Discover it® Miles credit card doesn’t penalize you for using your miles for hotel stays instead of airfare.
+The Discover it® Miles credit card doesn’t penalize you for using your miles for hotel stays instead of airfare.
 Your miles are worth the same either way.